Blog

 We made a pretty exciting discovery in our woods recently.
 While walking our trails, we came across a wood turtle.
 Now, we have seen our fair share of uncommon wildlife on our property (recently including a red fox family), so we were not TOO starstruck.
 But it was still neat to observe one firsthand and […]

-Consider the moss
+Consider the Moss

 What is wrong with my tree?